 Be diligent about ensuring that you really can pay off the money within the promotional period.
 Do not be late on your payments or otherwise default on any agreement with the credit card company or you may find yourself spending much more money when your rate defaults to a penalty rate under the terms of the contract.
 Finally, do not count on simply being able to transfer the balance again at the end of your promotional rate.
 After the economic crisis of 2009, the days of easy credit and endless balance transfer offers are no more and there is no guarantee that at the end of your promotional term, another balance transfer offer will come along.

-Before you decide to sign up for a card, please note that MoneyNing has financial relationships with some of the credit card merchants mentioned here.
-This means that MoneyNing may be compensated if you choose to utilize the links on this site to sign up for any particular credit card mentioned above.
+Advertising Disclosure: Before you decide to sign up for a card, please note that MoneyNing has financial relationships with the credit card merchants mentioned here.
+This means that MoneyNing is compensated if you choose to utilize the links on this site to sign up for any particular credit card mentioned above.
 However, rest assured that the content is not provided or commissioned by the credit card issuers.
 Opinions expressed here are author’s alone, not those of the credit card issuers, and have not been reviewed, approved or otherwise endorsed by the credit card issuers.

 Also, here’s a note about the credit scores provided: This information is provided through a relationship with CreditKarma.com.
 Credit Karma members have received approvals with these TransUnion New Account credit scores.
 Please note that because other factors may affect credit card approval, these approval metrics are only guidelines and approval is not guaranteed.